Conformal Coatings for Corrosion Protection

 With our Parylene coating, you can stay within product weight-restrictions and know that it will provide comprehensive protection, free of defects.
 Whether you work in automotive, consumer electronics, industrial, IoT or medical devices, our Parylene conformal coating and full Spectrum of Protection™ will be an excellent fit for your devices.

 Protecting your electronics from corrosion is valuable to both the device operation and the people who use it.
 At HZO, we use our advanced coating technology to give your electronics’ PCBs reliable and dependable protection against moisture.
-If you’re interested in learning more about our services, contact us today or request a quote.
+If you’re interested in learning more about our services, contact us today to learn more about our electronic corrosion protection or request a quote.